canonical/data-science-stack/docs/how-to/enable-gpus/enable-nvidia-gpu.rst

 * DSS is :ref:`installed <install_DSS_CLI>` and :ref:`initialised <initialise_DSS>`.
 * Your machine includes an NVIDIA GPU.

+.. _install_nvidia_operator:

 Install the NVIDIA GPU Operator
 -------------------------------

 To enable GPU support, you must install the NVIDIA GPU Operator in your Kubernetes cluster.
-Follow the official NVIDIA documentation for installation steps:

-`NVIDIA GPU Operator Installation Guide <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html>`_
+Follow `NVIDIA GPU Operator Installation Guide <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html>`_ for installation details.

-Verify the NVIDIA Operator is Up
+Verify the NVIDIA Operator is up
 --------------------------------

-Once the NVIDIA GPU Operator is installed, verify that it has successfully initialized before running workloads.
+Once the NVIDIA GPU Operator is installed, verify that it has been successfully initialized before running workloads.

-Ensure DaemonSet is Ready
+Ensure DaemonSet is ready
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Run the following command to verify that the DaemonSet for the NVIDIA Operator Validator is created: